greglange/gocards/README.md

 For now, you need to use full paths in `cardFiles`.

 You can use a mixture of local and remote card file locations.
+The `gocards` command will find card files under your Gocards root directory and any locations in a `cardFiles` file that you create.

 It is possible to change where the data files are written inside your Gocards root directory for remote card files by adding a third value to a line in your `cardFiles` file.
 This is useful if there is a collision between card file names.